jchristov/scout24/README.md

 Due to time constraints I have not completed the following requirements:

-*   Mobile responsive layout
+*   Mobile responsive layout - _the layout currently breaks in resolutions lower than ~550px_
-*   Unit tests
+*   Unit tests - _anyway currently there is nothing worth unit-testing_
 *   Collapsing/expanding behaviour